arielgee/Sage-Like/.misc/tasks.md

 * revisit all the `data:image/png;base64` images in css files
 * when clearing an element with a while loop, lastElementChild should be easier/faster then firstElementChild. (computer-science 101: remove last element from a link-list) => NO. tested on v92. firstElementChild is faster.
 * method to remove all children of an element using `fragment.append(...m_elm.children)` ? ==> NO. tested and its not faster.
+* Remove Complex Animations From the Flow. position: absolute; or position: fixed; to animated elements like the toolbar's FilterWidget. https://www.sitepoint.com/10-ways-minimize-reflows-improve-performance/
 ---